Keeping Pest Animals Out Of Your Garden

 When you first discover that your garden is home to some unwelcome guests, you'll likely feel overwhelmed and frustrated.
 You spend countless hours weeding, watering, and taking care of your vegetables and flowers, only for some critters to destroy your precious plants, enjoying the fruits of your labor before you've had the chance.

-There are several things you can to do keep animals out of your garden.
+There are several natural ways to keep animals out of your garden.
 Here are the top ten steps and tips for keeping your garden free from pest animals.
 Eliminating the animals completely will not be listed.
 Instead, let's focus on ways to simply keep the animals away from your plants.

 Keeping Pest Animals Out of Your Garden